fbpx

 Each speaker can release or retain publication rights (audio, video, and/or text).
 Some forum or other speakers do not always grant permission.
 We respect those requests.

-Why do I sometimes find that a talk I previously accessed through the BYU Speeches website is not available anymore?
+Why are some speeches I previously accessed through the BYU Speeches website not available anymore?

 Speakers who grant permission for BYU Speeches to publish their remarks (in audio, video, and/or text) retain the rights to their speeches.
 They may, at any time, request their speech to be removed from the BYU Speeches website.
 Speeches that were previously on our website but are no longer available have been removed by the request of the speaker.

-Can I find talks from Education Week, Women’s Conference, and other BYU-hosted events here?
+Can I find speeches from Education Week, Women’s Conference, and other BYU-hosted events here?

 The BYU Speeches website mostly distributes university devotional and forum assemblies as well as commencement and university conference addresses.
 The departments hosting other speaking events, such as Women’s Conference and Education Week, have separate policies and arrangements with the speakers regarding distribution of their material.
 Still, speeches.byu.edu does on occasion publish BYU speeches from other venues as opportunity and resources allow, such as the 2004 BYU Women’s Conference.
 For more content from other BYU campus addresses, as well as addresses from other Church-affiliated schools and CES programs, you can visit the following websites: